 4185 TX-29 B, Georgetown, TX – Website

-6/ Bubble Battles
+6/ Archery Battles

-If you’re wanting to take your archery lessons and turn them into a game, there’s a fun place in Austin where you can book group events for archery battles and archery tag.
+If you’re wanting to take your archery lessons and turn them into a game, then there’s a fun place in Austin where you can book group events for archery battles and archery tag.
 You’ll get a bow with foam-tipped arrows to aim at opponents, fairly similar to a game of dodge ball.

 @theAustinot wants to know: